 I'm often asked to explain how I came to be doing this - I find it hard to give a succinct and satisfactory answer.
 This page is an attempt at an answer; I hope to add to it periodically, I imagine I'll go way off topic and I'm sure it won't be succinct.

 The quick answer is that I've enjoyed making things since my earliest years.
-In 1980s I made a few clocks from published plans and kits and made a wooden clock to my own design for the first time in the early 1990s.
+In the 1980s I made a few clocks from published plans and kits and made a wooden clock to my own design for the first time in the early 1990s.
 Early last decade I decided to focus on clock making.

 That doesn't begin to explain, though.
 I remember wanting to work for myself pretty much as soon as I left school, and I wanted to make things of the highest possible quality.
 I've visited craft galleries and fairs for as long as I can remember, coming away inspired and uplifted.
 I gradually realised that I was doing market research, that I would at some point set up a craft practice and I was looking for my niche.
 In the 1980s there seemed to be automata in every gallery - delightful mechanical toys whose intricate mechanisms would entertain at the turn of a handle.
 I found these fascinating but ultimately unsatisfying, realising that they would spend most of their time simply sitting on a shelf, immobile; only coming to life when picked up.
 Perhaps motorised and battery operated?
 No - quickly trivial, probably irritating.
-Clocks would be interesting - they do have a purpose, and actually need to be constantly in motion.
+Clocks would be interesting - they do have a purpose and actually need to be in constant motion.

 There also came a point where I realised that I had put a limit on the quality of the things I was making.
 I had experimented with glass, metal, plastics, wood and electronics, and I had made lamps, mirrors, boxes, furniture and amplifiers and so on.
 I would make one or two items of a particular type then move on to something else.
 I came to accept that although I had produced some good objects, little was exceptional.
-I decided to stop playing and settle to one form and material and see where that process would lead.
+I decided to stop playing and settle to one form and material and see where that would lead.

 As I continue to make clocks it continues to make more sense to me - not just a clock mechanism itself but also why it is important to make clocks like these.